columbia-science-olympiad/columbia-science-olympiad.github.io/tournament.md

 layout: info
 ---

-# 2024 Policies coming soon!
+# 2024 Policies Out Now!

 Included is some of the information from last year, but it is subject to change.
 More updated 2024 policies and tournament info will be updated soon.